-- 1. Notifying parents/guardians.

-- 2. Disciplinary conference.

-- 3. Withholding of privileges.

-- 4. Temporary removal from the classroom.

-- Return of property or restitution for lost, stolen or damaged property.
+- 3. Withholding of privileges. - 4.
+Temporary removal from the classroom. - 5.
+Return of property or restitution for lost, stolen or damaged property. - 6.
+In-school suspension. - 7.
+After-school study.

-- 6. School Intervention Program.

-- After-school study.
 (If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.) - 8.
-Community service. - 9.
-Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - 10.
+Community service. - Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - 10.
 Suspension of bus riding privileges. - 11.
 Suspension from school and all school activities for up to 10 days.
 A suspended student is prohibited from being on school grounds. - 12.
 Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
-An expelled student is prohibited from being on school grounds. - 13.
-Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.
+An expelled student is prohibited from being on school grounds. - Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.